thorsteneckel/swagger_yard/README.md

 Copying over JS requires that ActionDispatch::Static middleware be used (by default it should in use).

-## Notes ##

-By default SwaggerYard will use a slightly modify version of the swagger-ui.
-Changes to the JS code are indicated with "SwaggerYard changes" comments.
-The changes are mainly to support Rails way of supporting an array of parameters.

 ## More Information ##

 * [Swagger-ui](https://github.com/wordnik/swagger-ui)